The Narcissistic Father

 When you go through these traits, some may hit home; while others may not be relevant.
 Some may ring as very true; while others as less so.
-This is why narcissitic traits are not synonomous with a Narcissistic Personality Disorder.
+This is why narcissistic traits are not synonymous with a Narcissistic Personality Disorder.

 “A pervasive pattern of grandiosity (in fantasy or behavior), need for admiration, and lack of empathy, beginning by early adulthood and present in a variety of contexts… as indicated…. by the following”:

 - wanting to be admired

 - having a sense of entitlement

 - being exploitative